tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ### Automated Image Builds with GitHub Actions

+- After testing your initial Docker image locally, use the GitHub Actions workflow for automatic builds.
+- Make sure your dependency versions are fixed in requirements.txt.
+- Push your changes to GitHub and the provided workflow [docker_image.yml](../.github/workflows/docker_image.yml) builds the Docker image and pushes it to your configured Docker registry.
+- It is triggered whenever the [Dockerfile](../Dockerfile), the [requirements.txt](../requirements.txt) or the workflow itself is modified.
-Once you have successfully tested your initial Docker image locally, you can use the build and push workflow with GitHub Actions.
-Make sure to lock the versions of your dependencies before pushing, to avoid problems caused by possible changes in requirements.
-Note that when using the free `docker/build-push-action`, there is a 14GB storage limit for free public repositories on GitHub runners ([About GitHub runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners)).
+> **Note**: For the free `docker/build-push-action`, there is a 14GB storage limit for free public repositories on GitHub runners ([About GitHub runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners)).
 Therefore, the Docker image must not exceed this size.
-The provided github workflow [docker_image.yml](../.github/workflows/docker_image.yml) will be triggered whenever the [Dockerfile](../Dockerfile), the [requirements.txt](../requirements.txt) or the workflow itself is modified, and it will build the Docker image and push it to your configured Docker registry.

 > **Info:** At the moment the images are only built on ubuntu-latest runners for the x86_64 architecture.
-If you need to build images for other architectures, modify the workflow file accordingly.
+Modify [docker_image.yml](../.github/workflows/docker_image.yml) if other architectures are required.

 ## 3 - DVC Experiment Pipeline